-In severe conditions neuroleptic malignant syndrome may also produce symptoms such as:
+In severe conditions, the neuroleptic malignant syndrome may also produce symptoms such as:

 A decrease in the dopamine levels in the brain causes increased muscle rigidity and also increases the body temperature and alters mood swings when they come in contact with the hypothalamus.

-Certain studies also prove neuroleptic malignant syndrome to occur due to a genetic related disorder called malignant hyperthermia that causes adverse reactions due to anaesthetic drugs.
+Certain studies also prove neuroleptic malignant syndrome to occur due to a genetically related disorder called malignant hyperthermia that causes adverse reactions due to anesthetic drugs.